mozilla/legal-docs/en/hubs_privacy_notice.md

 __Payment information.__ When you subscribe to the Services, you will send payment through one of our third-party payment providers: Stripe, Apple, PayPal, or Google Pay.
 Mozilla receives a record of your account (including your billing address and the last four digits of your payment method) and the status of your account’s subscription, but does not store your full payment details.
 The payment providers may also collect personal transactional data or device information via cookies and similar technologies to operate and improve their service.
 You can learn more about how these companies use and process your data by reviewing their Privacy Notices, which are available on each of their respective websites.

-__Usage Information.__ We receive information about the rooms and users in your Hubs instance.
+__Usage information.__ We receive information about the rooms and users in your Hubs instance.
 For instance, we learn when you create and delete rooms, how many rooms are in your Hubs instance, and how many users are in each room.
 We also receive information about how much storage space your Hubs instance is using.

 ## Who Hubs May Disclose Information To
 __The Hubs Host:__ When you use a Hubs instance, Mozilla shares information with the Hubs subscriber who created the Hubs instance.
 This includes your username, information about your account and when you created it, as well as scenes, avatars, and other content you add to a Hubs room.